-In January 2014, U-Swirl entered into an Asset Purchase Agreement (the "CherryBerry Purchase Agreement") with CherryBerry Enterprises LLC, CherryBerry Corporate LLC, CherryBerry LLC, and their respective owners (collectively, the CherryBerry Selling Parties"), pursuant to which U-Swirl acquired the franchise rights of frozen yogurt stores branded as "CherryBerry" (the "CherryBerry Acquisition").
-As a part of the consideration for the CherryBerry Acquisition, U-Swirl agreed to issue an aggregate of 4,000,000 shares of U-Swirl common stock (the "CB Shares") to the CherryBerry Selling Parties, which were subject to a one-year lock-up agreement.
+In January 2014, SWRL entered into an Asset Purchase Agreement (the "CherryBerry Purchase Agreement") with CherryBerry Enterprises LLC, CherryBerry Corporate LLC, CherryBerry LLC (collectively, the "CherryBerry Entities"), and their respective owners (collectively, the "CherryBerry Selling Parties"), pursuant to which SWRL acquired the franchise rights of frozen yogurt stores branded as "CherryBerry" (the "CherryBerry Acquisition").
+As a part of the consideration for the CherryBerry Acquisition, SWRL agreed to issue an aggregate of 4,000,000 shares of SWRL common stock (the "CB Shares") to the CherryBerry Selling Parties, which were subject to a one-year lock-up agreement.
 The CB Shares were issued to the CherryBerry Selling Parties in February 2015.
-Pursuant to the terms of the CherryBerry Purchase Agreement, following expiration of the lock-up period, if any of the CherryBerry Selling Parties desired to sell their CB Shares, they must first offer such shares to U-Swirl and RMCF prior to any sale of the CB Shares on the open market.
-If the proceeds from the sale of any of the CB Shares is less than \$0.50 per share and the CherryBerry Selling Parties comply with other terms of the CherryBerry Purchase Agreement, U-Swirl agreed to pay a shortfall payment equal to the difference of the sale price of the CB Shares and \$0.50 per share, multiplied by the number of shares sold by the CherryBerry Selling Parties.
-If U-Swirl was required to pay the shortfall payment at February 29, 2016, the shortfall payment would approximate \$1,800,000.
-U-Swirl determined the likelihood of incurring the liability to be less than probable and has not recorded a contingent liability at February 29, 2016.
-In July and August 2015, the CherryBerry Selling Parties submitted to U-Swirl several requests for payment of approximately \$205,000 of shortfall payments based on the sale of a portion of the CB Shares.
+Pursuant to the terms of the CherryBerry Purchase Agreement, following expiration of the lock-up period, if any of the CherryBerry Selling Parties desired to sell their CB Shares, they must first offer such shares to SWRL and RMCF prior to any sale of the CB Shares on the open market.
+If the proceeds from the sale of any of the CB Shares is less than \$0.50 per share and the CherryBerry Selling Parties comply with other terms of the CherryBerry Purchase Agreement, SWRL agreed to pay a shortfall payment equal to the difference of the sale price of the CB Shares and \$0.50 per share, multiplied by the number of shares sold by the CherryBerry Selling Parties.
+If SWRL had been required to pay the shortfall payment on February 28, 2017, the shortfall payment would have been approximately \$1,800,000.
+SWRL determined the likelihood of incurring the liability to be less than probable and has not recorded a contingent liability at February 28, 2017.
+In July and August 2015, the CherryBerry Selling Parties submitted to SWRL several requests for payment of approximately \$205,000 of shortfall payments based on the sale of a portion of the CB Shares.

 In August 2015, SWRL filed a lawsuit against the CherryBerry Selling Parties, a former officer and director of SWRL and unknown other parties, in the District Court for La Plata County, Colorado, alleging wrongful actions on their part to cause the price of SWRL's common stock to decline and thereafter making an improper demand for the shortfall payment described above, and certain other actions in violation of various provisions of the CherryBerry Purchase Agreement.
 SWRL sought unspecified damages, attorney's fees, other costs, and a determination that the shortfall payment arrangement is void.
-In September 2015, the CherryBerry Selling Parties filed an answer and counterclaim to the lawsuit in the U.S. District Court for the District of Colorado, and moved the lawsuit to federal court in the U.S. District Court for the District of Colorado (the "Colorado District Court").
-In addition, the CherryBerry Entities added RMCF to the lawsuit through a third-party complaint.
-The complaint alleged that SWRL materially breached the CherryBerry Purchase Agreement by not paying the shortfall payment, that SWRL is the alter ego of RMCF and RMCF is liable for any obligations of SWRL, and that the SWRL Loan Agreement should be recharacterized as equity.
-The CherryBerry Entities sought payment in full of the shortfall payment under the CherryBerry Purchase Agreement, declaratory judgements that SWRL is the alter ego of RMCF and the SWRL Loan Agreement should be recharacterized as equity, and interest, attorney's fees, costs and other equitable relief.
+In September 2015, the CherryBerry Selling Parties filed an answer and counterclaim to the lawsuit in the U.S. District Court for the District of Colorado, and moved the lawsuit through a third-party complaint.
+The complaint alleged that SWRL materially breached the CherryBerry Purchase Agreement by not paying the shortfall payment, that SWRL is the alter ego of RMCF and RMCF is liable for any obligations of SWRL, and interest, attorney's fees, costs and other equitable relief.